All of our services are available as normal

 For latest details on the terms and conditions that will apply to adviser charging please refer to the Nationwide Customer Agreement

-and to the Advised Tariff of Charges documents provided to you by your Nationwide Financial Adviser.
+and to the Advised Tariff of Charges documents provided to you by your Nationwide Financial Planning Manager.
 Your tariff will depend on the level of service we have agreed with you.
 View the Tariff of Charges documents.

 Yes you can opt back in at anytime you just need to visit your local Nationwide Financial Planning Manager.
 Please note that a portfolio review advice charge will apply if you need advice in the future on your investments.